DaveParillo/intermediate-cpp/_sources/iterators/iterators.rst

 Basic iterator operations
 -------------------------
-Iterators in C++ by design feel as if you are using pointers.
+By design, iterators in C++ feel as if you are using pointers.
 Most iterators support the same operations as pointers.

 +--------------+--------------------------------------------------------+